For those interested in freeway history, look up Randolph Collier (northern California native) who is often dubbed ‘the father of the freeways‘.

 The 1, (SR-1) called the Pacific Coast Highway or PCH for short, isn’t really a freeway, rather it takes on many forms during its coastal journey.
 It is a windy two lane road in places, in other places its more of a high speed Boulevard and expressway with stop lights and in short sections it has been built to freeway standards.
 PCH is mentioned here as it is a famous artery connecting the LA and Orange County area beach towns.
 It is a true coastal highway and actually runs up and down much of the length of some of California’s most beautiful coast line.

 PCH gains in strength and has its most influence on the urban areas next to the ocean.
+Depending on it’s location, this stretch of highway assumes a number of different names.
 It becomes a dominant force starting up north in Malibu, winds its way past the Santa Monica Pier then pops into the Manhattan, Hermosa, & Redondo beach towns – goes inland and loses its beach identity a little as it winds away from the ocean and is slowed down by a frustrating amount of stoplights as it cuts across the Palos Verdes Hills Peninsula.
 Then it really becomes a center point for activity in the beach towns from Long Beach through Huntington Beach, Newport Beach & Laguna Beach down to San Clemente in the south.
 The centers of many small towns along the 1 are located on both sides of this road.

 There are great views of downtown Los Angeles, especially at night driving northbound on the 1 on a hill in North Manhattan Beach (next to the Manhattan Beach sign).
-The 1 goes through the Sepulvada tunnel which actually runs under two runways at the LAX airport.
+The 1 goes through the Sepulveda Tunnel which actually runs under two runways at the LAX airport.
 As you exit this tunnel you may be treated to a banking plane merely several hundred feet away moving at a high speed about to land – as the runways are right next to the 1 in this location!
+Along with Century Blvd, Highway 1 is the primary access route to LAX (called Sepulveda Blvd. along this stretch).

 The PCH has been immortalized in a number of songs covering various genres from Classical to Jazz, to Oldies to Rock.